-(Psalms 66:7) who rules by his might forever, whose eyes keep watch on the nations-let not the rebellious exalt themselves.
-Selah.
+(Psalms 66:7) who rules by his might forever, whose eyes keep watch on the nations-let the rebellious not exalt themselves.
+[Selah]

 God rules over all and has the power to achieve any of His plans and purposes.
 No person, being or thing can defeat God.
 God watches all the nations and not just a few favored nations.
 God defends His people and fights with them against their enemies; therefore, no matter what their enemies feel like in the temporary victories they achieve, they should not exalt themselves; for God will humble them according to His timetable.